xpack/web-jekyll/pages/core/xcdl/guide/build.md

 XCDL itself does not include a specific testing infrastructure and tests may use any C/C++ testing infrastructure.

-µOS++ fully supports the [Google Test](http://code.google.com/p/googletest/) & [Google Mock](http://code.google.com/p/googlemock/) testing infrastructure, and XCDL should be able to configure the environment required to run these tests.
+µOS++ fully supports the [Google Test](http://code.google.com/p/googletest/) testing infrastructure, and XCDL should be able to configure the environment required to run these tests.

 #### Running tests on the host